 Treasures of Joy is a 75 acre family farm located near Syracuse, New York.
 We produce pastured proteins (meat and eggs) and fresh vegetables.
 We sell our proteins and vegetables on-farm.
 We also sell our vegetables and eggs at local farmers markets, including Syracuse Eastside Neighborhood Farmers Market at Westcott Community Center.

-Our cattle thrive on our rotational grazing program from May to November.
+Our cattle and goat thrive on our rotational grazing program from May to November.
 During the winter they get locally produced grass hay almost exclusively.
 The only medications our cattle receive are on the advice of a veterinarian when we are dealing with major infections like mastitis in our family milk cow.